 Disabling VAAI Thin Provisioning Block Space Reclamation (UNMAP) in ESXi 5.0 (2007427)

-- When performing a Storage vMotion or a Virtual Machine Snapshot you experience poor system performance.
+- Performing a Storage vMotion or a Virtual Machine Snapshot results in poor system performance.

 - In the /var/log/vmkernel.log file, you see entries similar to: